Monsieur D'Arque

 Anne Hathaway as Cosette:

-a-she can sing soprano Applause (she was originally supposed to play Christine in PotO, but couldn't due to scheduling conflicts)
+a-she can sing soprano (she was originally supposed to play Christine in PotO, but couldn't due to scheduling conflicts)

 b-she is pretty, but not in a barbie-doll-all-made up-way.
 She's pretty in the way Cosette should be: natural, brunette, and innocent looking.